 In executing on these objectives, the Compensation Committee has integrated cash and equity incentive compensation programs with our short- and long-term strategic plans in order to align the interests of our NEOs with the long-term interests of our stockholders.
 With respect to specific elements of compensation, base salary is a fixed amount to secure executive service, the AIA is designed to incentivize and reward achievement of short-term financial and operating performance, and equity grants that vest over multiyear periods are designed to reward long-term financial and stock price performance as well as serve as a key retention vehicle for our executive talent.
-While the Compensation Committee intends for compensation levels to be competitive relative to similarly situated executives at companies of comparable size and scope of operations, no specific market positioning or percentile is targeted as a matter of practice.
+While the Compensation Committee intends for compensation levels to be competitive relative to similarly situated executives at companies of comparable size and scope of operations, we do not set specific market positioning or percentiles, but consider market data, Company and individual performance in determining compensation levels.

 The Compensation Committee annually evaluates risks and rewards associated with the Company's overall compensation philosophy and structure.
 Frederic W. Cook & Co., Inc. ("F.W.
-Cook") performed an annual risk assessment in November 2022 to demonstrate whether the Company's pay practices and policies pose significant financial, operational or other risks that are reasonably likely to have a material adverse effect on the Company.
+Cook") performed an annual risk assessment in November 2023 to demonstrate whether the Company's pay practices and policies pose significant financial, operational or other risks that are reasonably likely to have a material adverse effect on the Company.
 F.W.
-Cook's report summarizing the results of this assessment was reviewed and discussed with the Compensation Committee at its November 2022 meeting.
+Cook's report summarizing the results of this assessment was reviewed and discussed with the Compensation Committee at its November 2023 meeting.
 Based upon F.W.
-Cook's review, as with fiscal year 2021, the Compensation Committee concluded that the risks arising from the Company's overall compensation programs are not reasonably likely to have a material adverse effect on the Company.
+Cook's review, as with fiscal year 2022, the Compensation Committee concluded that the risks arising from the Company's overall compensation programs are not reasonably likely to have a material adverse effect on the Company.

-Setting Executive Compensation for 2022
+Setting Executive Compensation for 2023

 The compensation programs for our NEOs are generally administered by or under the direction of the Compensation Committee (in the case of Rodney C. Sacks, the Chairman and Co-Chief Executive Officer, and Hilton H. Schlosberg, the Vice Chairman and Co-Chief Executive Officer) and, in the case of the other NEOs, by our Compensation Committee, based on the recommendation of the Executive Committee.
-The compensation program is benchmarked annually by the Compensation Committee's independent consultant to ensure that target compensation levels are competitive and reasonable and continue to achieve the goals set forth in our compensation philosophy.
-In reviewing the compensation for Mr. Sacks and Mr. Schlosberg, the Compensation Committee recognizes that Mr. Sacks and Mr.

-Schlosberg serve as our co-leaders.
-Given the long-term complementary nature of their leadership and their contributions to our success, the Compensation Committee has determined it is appropriate to continue to compensate them equally.
+The compensation program for all NEOs is benchmarked annually by the Compensation Committee's independent consultant to help inform the Compensation Committee that target compensation levels are competitive and reasonable and continue to achieve the goals set forth in our compensation philosophy.
+In reviewing the compensation for Mr. Sacks and Mr. Schlosberg, the Compensation Committee recognizes that Mr. Sacks and Mr. Schlosberg serve as our co-leaders.
+Given the long-term complementary nature of their leadership and their contributions to our success, the Compensation Committee has historically determined and continues to determine it is appropriate to compensate them equally.

-For 2022 compensation decisions, the Compensation Committee again retained F.W.
+For 2023 compensation decisions, the Compensation Committee again retained F.W.
 Cook to provide competitive market data and make recommendations to the Compensation Committee with respect to compensation for Mr. Sacks and Mr. Schlosberg and to both the Compensation Committee and Executive Committee with respect to compensation for our other NEOs and senior management.
 F.W.
-Cook reports directly to the Compensation Committee and did not perform any other services for the Company in 2022.
+Cook reports directly to the Compensation Committee and did not perform any other services for the Company in 2023.
 Following an independence assessment of F.W.
-Cook during 2022, the Compensation Committee determined that the services provided by F.W.
+Cook during 2023, the Compensation Committee determined that the services provided by F.W.
 Cook did not raise any conflicts of interest.